By Chet Yarbrough

 In Shepard’s dissection of life, many male listeners will see their own narcissistic lives.
 The expense of self-absorption is delusion, and often divorce.
 For a male obsessed with a career, the cost of delusion is a crisis of personal identity.

 The cost of divorce is different for men than for women.
 The biggest cost of divorce is paid by a wife.
-She not only loses a part of her identity; she loses the security of family, friends, and income.
+She not only loses a part of her identity; she loses the security of family, friends, and most often family income.

 The personal part of Shepard’s story is a sad commentary on relationship between men and women in the modern world.
 It is a picture of many men who grow old with their first wife and abandon them when youth has been spent.